Global Supply Chain Management

 What is Global Supply Chain Management?

-Global supply chain management is a strategic approach to planning, implementing, and controlling the flow of materials, information, and finances across national borders to efficiently and effectively meet customer demands.
-It involves the coordination and management of various interconnected activities and entities involved in the production, distribution, and delivery of goods and services on a global scale.
+Global supply chain management is a strategic approach to planning and controlling the flow of goods and money across borders.
+It helps meet customer demands efficiently and effectively.
+It involves the coordination and management of various interconnected activities and entities involved in the production of goods and services.

-Global supply chains facilitate the movement of products and materials through international production and distribution channels.
-The management of global supply chains involves securing the safe and efficient delivery of goods, which range from raw materials to finished consumer products.
-This process encircles their journey from manufacturers and suppliers to various points like wholesalers, retailers, and other distribution centers.
+The GSCM involves ensuring safe and efficient delivery of goods, covering raw materials to finished consumer products.
+This process covers the journey from manufacturers and suppliers to various channels like wholesalers, retailers, and other distribution centers.

 Features of Global Supply Chain Management

-An Example of Global Supply Chain Management
+Example of Global Supply Chain Management

-To grasp the idea of global supply chain management better, let’s have a look at Apple’s global supply chain management:
+To understand the idea of global supply chain management better, let’s have a look at Apple’s operations:

 • Working in Different Countries: Apple operates retail stores globally, adapting to local preferences and complying with diverse regulatory environments.
 The company emphasizes ethical supplier practices and environmental sustainability across its global operations.